Parrot-Developers/groundsdk-manifest/EULA.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE”.

-- SPHINX is released under the Parrot-Sphinx license agreement detailed below:
+- Sphinx is released under the Parrot-Sphinx license agreement detailed below:

-“Portions of this software (“Parrot Sphinx”) are copyright © 2019 of Parrot Drones SAS.
+“Portions of this software (“Parrot Sphinx”) are copyright © 2023 of Parrot Drones SAS.
 All rights reserved.

-Parrot Drones SAS hereby grants a worldwide, non-exclusive, non-transferable, royalty free, and non- sublicensable license to use the Parrot Sphinx for software testing; provided that the above copyright notice, this paragraph, and the following four paragraphs appear in all copies.
+PARROT hereby grants a worldwide, non-exclusive, non-transferable, royalty free, and non-sublicensable license to use the Parrot Sphinx for software testing; provided that the above copyright notice, this paragraph, and the following paragraphs appear in all copies.

-This license becomes effective on the date You download the Parrot Sphinx.
-This license does not grant You any title or ownership in the Parrot Sphinx.
+This license becomes effective on the date You download Parrot Sphinx.
+This license does not grant You any title or ownership in Parrot Sphinx.

+You accept that Parrot collects statistical data regarding your use of Parrot Sphinx.
+No personal data is shared by Parrot Sphinx to Parrot to create statistics, only technical information that will help Parrot maintain Parrot Sphinx, such as Parrot Sphinx version, OS (operating system) versions and GPU (graphics processing units) information.
+Parrot does not cross-reference this information with other of its sources of information.
+IP address of the incoming connection is retained in order to identify potential cyberattacks but is not shared to Parrot Sphinx team.

 Unless stated otherwise for portions of codes governed by open source licenses conferring a right to modify such portions of codes or except to the extent required or as permitted by compulsory law, modifying, reverse engineering, disassembling or decompiling this Parrot Sphinx, whether in whole or in part, is strictly prohibited.

 PARROT SPHINX IS PROVIDED "AS IS”.
-TO THE EXTENT PERMITTED BY APPLICABLE LAW, PARROT DRONES SAS HEREBY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, WITH RESPECT TO THIS PARROT SPHINX, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON- INFRINGEMENT.
+TO THE EXTENT PERMITTED BY APPLICABLE LAW, PARROT HEREBY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, WITH RESPECT TO THIS PARROT SPHINX, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

-TO THE EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL PARROT DRONES SAS BE LIABLE FOR ANY SPECIAL, INDIRECT, IMMATERIAL, INCIDENTAL, EXEMPLARY, PUNITIVE OR CONSEQUENTIAL DAMAGES, OR ANY DAMAGES FOR LOSS OF PROFITS, LOSS OF REVENUES, LOSS OR INTERRUPTION OF BUSINESS, OR LOSS OF DATA, ARISING OUT OF OR RELATING TO THE USE OF THE PARROT SPHINX, EVEN IF PARROT DRONES SAS HAS BEEN ADVISED OF OR SHOULD HAVE KNOWN OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL PARROT BE LIABLE FOR ANY SPECIAL, INDIRECT, IMMATERIAL, INCIDENTAL, EXEMPLARY, PUNITIVE OR CONSEQUENTIAL DAMAGES, OR ANY DAMAGES FOR LOSS OF PROFITS, LOSS OF REVENUES, LOSS OR INTERRUPTION OF BUSINESS, OR LOSS OF DATA, ARISING OUT OF OR RELATING TO THE USE OF THE PARROT SPHINX, EVEN IF PARROT HAS BEEN ADVISED OF OR SHOULD HAVE KNOWN OF THE POSSIBILITY OF SUCH DAMAGES.
 “IMMATERIAL DAMAGE” REFERS TO ANY DAMAGE WHICH IS NEITHER PROPERTY DAMAGE NOR DEATH OR PERSONAL INJURY”.

 2.4 You acknowledge that the SDK may contain Third-Party Components.
 You understand that all Third- Party Components which You may access through the